One can be inspired by research as well as immersed in it for inspiration. Rhonda Counts, Show Producer, Walt Disney Imagineering Florida

 How you do research is dependent upon where you are in the process.
 Disney’s Imagineers value the story’s intent and the importance of being surrounded with or immersed in the story’s environment.

-Here’s an example from one of my projects:
+Here’s an example of creative immersion from one of my past projects:

-As you can see, there’s a definite pirate’s theme going on in part of my office.
-It’s both from previous work and work in process.
+As you can see, there was a definite pirate’s theme going on in part of my office.
+It’s both from previous work and new work in process at the time.
 I’ve used the theme of the “Pirates of the Caribbean” storyline – both the attraction and the movies – to develop training resources and presentations in the area of Guest Experiences.

 Specifically, I created a tool – the Guest Experience Compass.
 And how better to demonstrate it, than using Jack Sparrow’s compass?
 I also created the Guest Experience Code – and based it on the storyline of the Pirates Code.
 Of course, both of these tools had to be introduced and used by a pirate – the Navigator – in a fully immersive learning environment.
 The result?

-As a result of my pirate “adventure,” I created a blog series which you can read about here.
+As a result of my pirate “adventure,” I created a series of Guest Experience learning activities lasting from a half day to two days.

 And it doesn’t stop with pirates.